microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraDeviceRegisteredUser.md

 ## Description

-the `Remove-EntraDeviceRegisteredUser` cmdlet removes a registered user from a Microsoft Entra ID device.
+The `Remove-EntraDeviceRegisteredUser` cmdlet removes a registered user from a Microsoft Entra ID device.

 ## Examples